-the investment manager confirmed to the Audit Committee that the investment valuations had been carried out consistently with prior periods and in accordance with published industry guidelines, taking account of the latest available information about investee companies and current market data.
+the investment adviser confirmed to the Audit Committee that the investment valuations had been carried out consistently with prior periods and in accordance with published industry guidelines, (including the supplementary guidance issued by IPEV in July 2022), taking account of the latest available information about investee companies and current market data.
+The investment adviser highlighted that the assessment of the future prospects of portfolio companies was subject to heightened estimation uncertainty due to the COVID-19 pandemic.
 The Audit Committee reviewed the estimates and judgements used in the investment valuations and was satisfied that the final valuations are appropriate.